 The ‘terms’ of a petition consist of the address, reasons for petitioning the House and a request for action by the House.
 For example, petitions may ask the House to introduce legislation, or to repeal or change existing legislation, or to take action for a certain purpose or for the benefit of particular people.
 Less commonly a petition from an individual citizen may seek the redress of a personal grievance, for example, the correction of an administrative error.

-In the past, the Parliament was informed of the subject matter of each petition and the number of signatures.
-They were then forwarded to the relevant Minister but responses were unusual.
+Prior to the 42nd Parliament, the House was informed of the subject matter of each petition and the number of signatures.
+Petitions were then forwarded to the relevant Minister but responses were unusual.

 At the commencement of the 42nd Parliament in 2008 the House of Representatives amended standing orders (the rules of the House) relating to the way petitions are dealt with.
 A Standing Committee on Petitions was established to ensure that all petitions presented to the House were considered and responded to appropriately.
 The role of the Petitions Committee is to receive and process petitions and to inquire into and report to the House on any matters relating to petitions and the petitions system.